American Working Class Literature

 Placement into WR 121

-Introduces students to literature by and/or about the working class, primarily from an American perspective.
+Introduces and examines literature by and/or about the working class, primarily from an American perspective.
+Explores how this literature promotes or rejects stereotypes of the working class in its depiction of working class realities.
 Prerequisite: Placement into WR 121.
 Recommended: ENG 104, ENG 105 and/or ENG 106.

-- Analyze working-class literature to recognize the difference between generalizations or stereotypes of the working-class and the realities of individual working-class experience; use this recognition to question our assumptions about the individuals with whom we interact.
+- Analyze working-class literature to recognize the difference between generalizations or stereotypes of the working-class and the realities of individual working-class experience AND apply this analysis to personally held beliefs about class.

-- Identify significant and recurring themes within working-class literature; analyze ways these themes relate to the issues of family, gender and the politics of work experienced by the people that we encounter on a daily basis; use this understanding to transform the range and depth of our interactions during these encounters.
+- Identify and explain significant themes within working-class literature and analyze ways these themes relate to real issues of family, gender and the politics of work AND identify these themes and their influence in one’s own life

 Outcome Assessment Strategies